 - Provide training history for all laboratory personnel.

 - Facilitate the reporting of chemical and biological inventory information required by federal regulations, including the Department of Homeland Security (DHS) Chemical Facility Anti-Terrorism Standards (CFATS) and the Centers for Disease Control (CDC) Biological Select Agents and Toxins (BSAT) requirements.
 (Note: Radiological inventories managed by the EH&S Radiation Protection Services (RPS) group are also available on the system.)

 - Provide emergency responders with critical information about laboratory hazards and operations.

-EH&S are also working to add new features to this system as we progress throughout the year.
+The EH&S Department is also working to add new features to this system as the system expands.

 Click here to access the Laboratory Registration System.
 Prior to logging in, please see "What you will need…" below.

 A few things about the Laboratory Registration System:

 The registration is based on a Principal Investigator.
 It will include personnel, laboratory spaces, and hazardous materials within those spaces.
 If a PI has laboratory sapces in multiple buildings, we ask them to complete a single registration per building.

 What you will need to complete this registration: